 - oatmeal: 13 mcg per cup

 The role of selenium and cancer is complicated.
-Some research has revealed selenium supplements may reduce the risk of prostate cancer and that of the colon and lung cancer too, in people who have low levels of selenium.
+Some research has revealed selenium supplements may reduce the risk of prostate cancer and that of colon and lung cancer, too, in people who have low levels of selenium.
 Other research suggests men consuming the most selenium had a 22% lower risk of prostate cancer.
 Ironically, in an observational study where men diagnosed with prostate cancer were followed for several years, it was noted those who supplemented with 140 mcg or more of selenium had over twice the risk of dying of prostate cancer.
-So do speak to your physican if this applies to you.
+So do speak to your physician if this applies to you.

-The plant, saw palmetto contains thousands of bioactive substances.
+Saw palmetto contains thousands of bioactive substances.
 Two of those compounds are fatty acids and phytosterols.
 Both appear to play a role in supporting healthy prostate function.
 Beta-sitosterol, found in the berries of saw palmetto, has been reported in several studies as being of aid to men dealing with enlarged prostate glands.

 Beta-sitosterol inhibits an enzyme called 5α-reductase, which converts testosterone to the more potent dihydrotestosterone.
 The 5α-reductase enzyme has been implicated in prostate enlargement (and hair loss).
 Some drugs like finasteride also work by inhibiting the 5α-reductase enzyme.
 Thus Beta-sitosterol cbould be considered a natural inhibitor of 5α-reductase.